All About Software

 5) Final Draft.
 I’ve been a Final Draft user now for aeons and updated to FD10 in 2016.
 It’s my favourite version yet, for sure.
 What’s more, everyone I know and work with regularly uses Final Draft: we don’t have to worry about converting files, we can just attach and “send”, no faffing about.
 Since I am allergic to faffing and want to do everything RIGHT NOW OR BUST, this floats my boat.

-Someone said to me once that Final Draft is the professional’s choice.
 Certainly, I have never sat in a meeting – with anyone – and been asked, “Do you use Final Draft?”, it’s just a given.
 All the professional clients I read for use Final Draft; as a reader/editor I would be at a disadvantage if I didn’t have it.
 After PDF, FDR is the file I get most.
 On a purely finnicky level again, I find Courier Final Draft the neatest and easiest to read out of ALL the courier fonts.

 Of course, the downside is Final Draft is bloody expensive.
 It’s also not great for radio plays and as for creating new format templates you might need, forget it – I tried once and nearly had a severe brain explosion.
 But of all the major formatting tools available, I think it’s easiest to use, most convenient, most universal and best looking on the actual page.